Dr. Howard L. Wilson (Retired Lt. Col.)

 and her passion for history research and quilting.

 Serena was co-owner and CEO of the Plantation Quilts & Gifts.

 As a family, they have conducted programs and workshops

-telling how the Farrow-McDaniel Quilt Code, handed down
+telling how the Farrow-McDaniel Secret

 through her family, helped enslaved people

 Since starting the lectures in 1970's,

 4,000 programs in colleges, universities, libraries, historical societies,

 quilting groups, NPS sites and private

 organizations throughout the United States.